rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 ### Using the Newtype Pattern for Type Safety and Abstraction

-The newtype pattern is useful for other tasks beyond what we’ve discussed so far, including statically enforcing that values are never confused and as an indication of the units of a value.
+The newtype pattern is useful for tasks beyond those we’ve discussed so far, including statically enforcing that values are never confused and indicating the units of a value.
 You saw an example of using newtypes to indicate units in Listing 19-23: recall that the `Millimeters` and `Meters` structs wrapped `u32` values in a newtype.
 If we wrote a function with a parameter of type `Millimeters`, we couldn’t compile a program that accidentally tried to call that function with a value of type `Meters` or a plain `u32`.

 Another use of the newtype pattern is in abstracting away some implementation details of a type: the new type can expose a public API that is different from